-At the age of 26, Alexander is a one-year pro.
+At the age of 26, Alexander is a two-year pro.
 A sensational prospect at 147 pounds, he is a former international amateur standout.

-Alexander stayed active in the ring with four fights in 2016 and gave very impressive performances.
+He stayed active in the ring with four fights in 2016 and three in 2017, and gave very impressive performances.

 Alexander said through an interpreter, “My style is very aggressive, very explosive – good hand speed, combinations.
 I have good movement in the ring.

 AMATEUR, PERSONAL BACKGROUND: Alexander said through an interpreter, “I was born in Kamensk-Uralsky, Russia.
 I have one older brother, no sisters.
 My father passed away when I was two years old, I don’t even remember him.
 My mother raised me.
 She doesn’t work.
 I’m the only boxer in my family.

 “I was around eight or nine years old when I started boxing.
 When I was a kid, everybody was watching boxing movies on DVDs.
 I wanted to be a strong guy, so I went to the boxing gym.

 “I had over 300 amateur fights, with 15 losses.

 “I’m naturally righthanded, but I fight in the lefthanded stance.
 When I was a kid, I would change my style – I would fight as a southpaw, then I would fight orthodox.
 But one day my trainer said, ‘You have to make a decision.
 What do you want to do – do you want to fight lefthanded or do you want to fight righthanded?’
 I told him, ‘I’m going to fight lefthanded because it’s easier for me.’ “…